-The action camera king GoPro is famous for religiously adhering to its new product release schedule.
-For years, we have seen a new GoPro in the fall of every year ready to be shipped ahead of Black Friday.
+GoPro, the king of action cameras, is well-known for sticking to a strict product release schedule.
+For years, we’ve seen a new GoPro released in the fall of each year, ready to ship ahead of Black Friday.

-The below table shows the release dates of the last few models and if GoPro remains consistent, we will see the new GoPro in a few months.
+The below table shows the release dates of the last few models.

 GoPro Products | Release Date |